draobrehtom/fivem-map-editor/README.md

 # Editor Installation

 Before starting to installation, make sure you joined our Discord to get all others required resources.
-Once your purchase our editor, you will receive the following assets:
+Once your download our editor, you will receive the following assets:

 editor2
 fxmaploader